QuantEcon/lecture-source-py/source/rst/ar1_processes.rst

 * labor income
 * dividends
-* productivity
-* etc.
+* productivity, etc.

-AR(1) processes can take negative values but are easily converted into positive processes by a transformation such as exponentiation.
+AR(1) processes can take negative values but are easily converted into positive processes when necessary by a transformation such as exponentiation.

 We are going to study AR(1) processes partly because they are useful and partly because they help us understand important concepts.